EU: Brussels Needs Real Energy Pro

 - There is a real risk of an imminent third European gas crisis almost as soon as the new European Commission enters office on 1st November.

-Look beyond all the current hoopla that surrounds Ursula von der Leyen’s selection as the candidate for President of the European Commission.
+Look beyond all the current hoopla that surrounds Ursula von der Leyen’s selection as the President of the European Commission.

 The key point to remember is that the pool of people selected for the EU’s other top posts all hail from “old” Europe.
 EU High Representative Borrell comes from Spain, European Council President Michel is from Belgium and the ECB will be led by Christine Lagarde from France.